The Class Actions Law Review: USA

 vi Attorneys' fees and costs

-Rule 23(h) specifically authorises courts to 'award reasonable attorney's fees and nontaxable costs', upon motion under Rule 54 of the Federal Rules of Civil Procedure (which sets out general procedures for claims for attorneys' fees).
+Rule 23(h) specifically authorises courts to 'award reasonable attorney's fees and non-taxable costs', upon motion under Rule 54 of the Federal Rules of Civil Procedure (which sets out general procedures for claims for attorneys' fees).
 Rule 23(h) also provides that class members, or the party from whom payment is sought, may object to this motion for attorneys' fees.
-In both instances, the court must determine the award is reasonable.68
+In both instances, the court must determine that the award is reasonable.74

-Morrison is generally credited with restoring the presumption against the extraterritorial application of US statutes, unless they explicitly so specify.
+Morrison is widely viewed as having restored a presumption against the extraterritorial application of US statutes, unless they explicitly so specify.
 That principle can impact the availability of the US class action mechanism, in US courts, to foreign litigants.

 Outlook and conclusions

-1 Timothy G Cameron is a partner and Sofia A Gentel is an associate at Cravath, Swaine & Moore LLP in New York City.
+1 Timothy G Cameron is a partner and Megan Eloise Vincent is an associate at Cravath, Swaine & Moore LLP in New York City.

 2 Fed.
 R. Civ.
 P. 23(a).